On the local consequence of modal Product logic: standard completeness and decidability: From to propositional product logic

 \section{From $K\Pi$ to propositional product logic}

-As we said before, first order product logic is not complete with respect to witnessed models.
+As we said before, first-order product logic is not complete with respect to witnessed models.
 Nevertheless, it is known to be complete with respect to so-called \textit{closed} or \textit{quasi-witnessed} models \cite{LaMa07,CeEs11}.
+These models may require infinitely-branching nodes, but only in cases where the evaluation of a formula beginning with a box at the parent node drops to the bottom element of the algebra through an infinite descending chain of values at the successor nodes.

-More in particular, and more useful for the ongoing work, in \cite{LaMa07} it is proven that the logic is complete with respect to quasi-witnessed models evaluated over a particular product algebra, whose structure will be very relevant for our calculations.
-Let us introduce this algebra and the formal completeness result, as well as some useful notation over the algebra introduced.
+More specifically, and more relevant for the ongoing work, \cite{LaMa07} proves that the logic is complete with respect to quasi-witnessed models evaluated over a particular product algebra.
+Let us now introduce this algebra, present the formal completeness result, and fix some notation concerning the algebra introduced.